 In the event of a material change in circumstances, such as the loss of a job or a raise in salary, modifications may be made to your child support order if the court believes it to be in the best interests of the child.

 The Law Office of Marta S. Laynas is dedicated to helping your family through each step of the divorce process.
-The office is 15 minutes from Chester County Family Court and offers ample free parking.
+The office is 15 minutes from West Chester Family Court and offers ample free parking.
 Contact the firm online or call 610-692-3460 to schedule an initial consultation.